JWalkerMailly/Gmod-NVGBase/README.md

 ### ![Shared](images/shared.png?raw=true "Shared") **player:NVGBASE_AnimGoggle(gogglesActive, anim, bodygroup, on, off)**
 >
 > *Utility function to animate playermodel.
 Can also be used to change playermodel bodygroup.
-Playermodel animation is set using AnimRestartGesture, refer to this link for more information: https://wiki.facepunch.com/gmod/Player:AnimRestartGesture*
+Playermodel animation is set using AnimRestartGesture, refer to this link for more information: https://wiki.facepunch.com/gmod/Player:AnimRestartGesture.
+For more information on bodygroups, see this link: https://wiki.facepunch.com/gmod/Entity:SetBodygroup.*
 >
 >> Parameters:
 >> | Name | Type | Description |